Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/05-book-usage-tests.rst

 E.5.1 Books Available as Book_Segments
 """"""""""""""""""""""""""""""""""""""

-These tests apply where users can only access books segment-by-segment (i.e. it is not possible to download an entire book as a single file).
+These tests apply where users can access books segment-by-segment.

 **Option 1**: Report provider offers Book_Segments under only one Access_Type.